RajIET/DataStructure/README.md

 Master branch having clean solutions to the problem.

 Rules for file naming:
-Please follow the standard file name with complete descriptor or problem
+1. Please follow the standard file name with complete descriptor or problem
+2. Put your file in appropriate  folder so that easy to find solutions.(eg. Tree related folder should contains only solutions to the problems which is solved using tree).